What Is a Pharmacologist?

 What Should I Study?

 In your undergraduate years, you'll want to study a natural science, such as biology or chemistry, which are the two subjects your career encompasses.
 You may also consider a bachelor's degree in pharmaceutical sciences.
-Beyond this, you'll earn your master's degree in pharmaceutical sciences and your Doctor of Philosophy (Ph.D.) degree in pharmacology.
+Beyond this, you'll earn your Doctor of Philosophy (Ph.D.) degree in pharmacology.

 The American College of Clinical Pharmacology (ACCP) provides contacts to clinical training programs in pharmacology across the nation (www.accp1.org).
 The ACCP also conducts visiting scientist programs where you can interact with professional pharmacologists who visit your graduate or medical school.

 Will I Need Licensure?

-If you plan to work with people through clinical trials or by administering any trial drugs, you must be a licensed physician, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+If you plan to work with people through clinical trials or by administering any trial drugs, you must be a licensed physician, according to the U.S. Bureau of Labor Statistics (BLS).
 You'll also need to complete a medical degree and a fellowship.
 In many cases, you'd complete a Doctor of Medicine (M.D.) program first, then go on to complete a Ph.D. program in pharmacology.

 What Else Do I Need to Know About this Career?

 The career outlook for the pharmacology profession is just above average, according to the BLS.
 Medical scientists (which includes pharmacologists) can expect to see an overall employment increase of 13% between 2012-2022.
 That means an additional 13,700 jobs.
-The annual nationwide average pay in 2014 for pharmacologists was $105,686 according to Payscale.com.
-BLS reports that medical scientists in Idaho, the highest-paying state, earned an annual mean wage of $145,570 as of May 2013.
+The BLS reports that medical scientists earned an annual average wage of $90,160 as of May 2014.
+The annual nationwide average pay in 2014 for pharmacologists in particular was $105,686, according to Payscale.com.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: